Buzzard Rock Trail: A 6-Mile Hike with Commanding Views Near Front Royal, Virginia

 Buzzard Rock Parking Area

-A series of two-lane country roads lead you to the tucked-away parking lot for the Buzzard Rock Trail.
+A series of two-lane country roads lead you to the trailhead parking lot for the Buzzard Rock Trail.
 Here, there’s enough space for no more than 15 vehicles.

 I arrived at 8 am on a Sunday, just as another hiker was pulling into the lot.
 He was wearing camo.
 I was a bit concerned at first, but then he revealed trekking poles.

-The lot can fill up quickly given the popularity of the two hikes, so keep this in mind, especially on fair-weather days that are made for hiking.
+The small parking lot on Mountain Road can fill quickly given the popularity of the two hikes, so keep this in mind, especially on fair-weather days.

 Buzzard Rock Hike

-The trailhead is easy to find, at the south end of the parking lot.
-From here, begin walking along the forested white-blazed trail of dirt and rocks.
+The trailhead is easy to find, at the south end of the small parking area.
+From here, begin walking along the forested white-blazed Buzzard Rock Trail.

-Within the first .5-mile, you’ll cross over two small creeks.
-Both are easy-peasy crossings.
-It’s unlikely you’ll even get your hiking boots wet.
+Within the first .5-mile, there are two small stream crossings.
+Both are easy-peasy.
+You may not even get your hiking boots wet, even in early spring.

 You’ll reach an area with large rocks ideal for a break at the .5-mile mark.
 I was pleased to see that the rock cairns had been dismantled since my first visit.

 Cross over another small creek at the .6-mile mark.
-At the 1.0-mile mark you’ll see fire pits and a primitive camp site.
-Veer right here to follow the white blazes.
+At the 1.0-mile mark you’ll see fire pits and a small campsite.
+Veer right to follow the white trail blazes.

 Over the next .5-mile, you’ll make the final ascent of Buzzard Rock.
-Prepared to be awed by spectacular views extending out to the Shenandoah River.
+Prepare to be awed by spectacular views extending out to the Shenandoah River.

 Buzzard Rock Overlook

 The north-facing overlook is mostly flat, though there are some rocks to sit down on.
-The overlook makes a great spot to relax with a snack or lunch.
+The overlook makes a great place to relax with a snack or lunch.

-The trek to this point is called the Buzzard Rock Overlook Hike in AllTrails.
+The hike to this overlook is called simply Buzzard Rock in AllTrails.
 Yet, the actual Buzzard Rock Overlook is due west, with views of this overlook.

 Ouch, my head hurts.
 Buzzard Rock Overlook is located on the Signal Knob Loop (or shorter Meneka Peak Loop), on the orange-blazed Massanutten Trail.